DevKhalyd/public-projects-multirepo/nodejs/projects/tic_tac_toe_backend/README.md

 "playerIdOne-X": "b06ffb0b-a556-4123-80a9-368d338431b7"
 "playerIdTwo-O": "2c1fcf1a-9471-457a-8bd7-fa60c58aca92"

-The first turn is always for X
+The first turn is always for X, in other words, who starts the game

 **Final Response**